romanaumov/YouTube-Browser/README.md

 `.env` - File with environment variables, which will be exported to the system while application starting.

 `dashboard.json` - Exported file with dashboard description from Grafana.
 To see panels from dashboard, just need to import this file via Grafana UI.

+`demo` - Files to prepare demo with application description.

 ## How to reproduce the project